elastic/apm-pipeline-library/vars/README.md

 * version: Go version to install, if it is not set, it'll use GO_VERSION env var or '1.14.2'
 * pkgs: Go packages to install with Go get before to execute any command.
+* os: OS to use.
+(Example: `linux`).
+This is an option argument and if not set, the worker label will be used.

 ## withMageEnv